Alistair Bunkall: Sky News

-Bunkall has interviewed key world figures including Prime Ministers, NATO Secretary Generals, leading diplomats and military officers.
+Bunkall has interviewed key world figures including prime ministers, NATO secretaries general, leading diplomats and military officers.

 Bunkall has reported on elections in Pakistan, Israel, Turkey, the UK, South Sudan and the 2020 US Presidential election.

 Since July 2019, Bunkall has run an independent podcast series, titled "Off The Record with Alistair Bunkall", where he interviews "some of the world's great leaders".
-Recent high-profile interviews include Sir Alex Younger, former Head of MI6.
+Recent high-profile interviews include Sir Alex Younger, former head of MI6.

 Personal life

 Bunkall is married to Kate.
 They live in the Middle East with their two children.